 Advertising called it a "smart yellow with charcoal flower decoration" and boxes were printed with the name "Cradled Decorator Casserole".
 Otherwise, it seems to have no official pattern name.
 It was the first printed pattern to appear on a casserole in a special gift promotion set.
 The few promotional casseroles that came before this were either solid-coloured or plain white.

 Bluebird Casserole, 043/943.
 Introduced during late 1959, it was originally equipped with a metal cradle.
 Advertising from that time provides its official name.

 Meadow 043/943.
 Equipped with a cradle, this casserole was offered during spring 1960.
 Advertising described it as: "... turquoise 'Meadow' decoration on white", but its original box simply called it "Cinderella Casserole with Cradle".

 Floral Casserole, 043/943 casserole (also below).
 Image from 1960 advertisement.
-It became available in late 1960, and the pattern is printed in green on plain opal.
+This set became available in late 1960.
 A modified version of this design returned in 1963 with Golden Honeysuckle.

 Deluxe Cinderella Casserole, 045/945.
 The same gold design was also printed on a beige 404 that was paired with a 626 lid and a cradle.
 It seems to have no official pattern name.

 Empire Scroll 043/943, gold on white.
 It arrived during late 1961, and was originally equipped with a cradle.
 An 045 casserole with a completely different design was given the same pattern name in 1965.

 It originally came with a dual candle-warmer and was introduced during late 1961.
 The pattern itself has no official name; advertising and packaging simply called it "Deluxe Buffet Server".
 The lid is also printed with a gold pattern (below).